semantic-release/semantic-release/docs/usage/plugins.md

 # Plugins

-Each [release steps](../../README.md#release-steps) is implemented within a plugin or a list of plugins that can be configured, allowing to support different [commit message format](../../README.md#commit-message-format), release not generator and publishing platforms.
+Each [release step](../../README.md#release-steps) is implemented within a plugin or a list of plugins that can be configured.
+This allows for support of different [commit message formats](../../README.md#commit-message-format), release note generators and publishing platforms.

 ## Plugin types

 ### verifyConditions plugin

-Plugin responsible for verifying all the conditions to proceed with the release: configuration is correct, authentication token are valid, etc...
+Responsible for verifying conditions necessary to proceed with the release: configuration is correct, authentication token are valid, etc...

 Default implementation: [npm](https://github.com/semantic-release/npm#verifyconditions) and [github](https://github.com/semantic-release/github#verifyconditions).

 ### analyzeCommits plugin

-Plugin responsible for determining the type of the next release (`major`, `minor` or `patch`).
+Responsible for determining the type of the next release (`major`, `minor` or `patch`).

 Default implementation: [@semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer).

 ### verifyRelease plugin

-Plugin responsible for verifying the parameters (version, type, dist-tag etc...) of the release that is about to be published match certain expectations.
-For example the [cracks plugin](https://github.com/semantic-release/cracks) allows to verify that if a release contains breaking changes, its type must be `major`.
+Responsible for verifying the parameters (version, type, dist-tag etc...) of the release that is about to be published match certain expectations.
+For example the [cracks plugin](https://github.com/semantic-release/cracks) is able to verify that if a release contains breaking changes, its type must be `major`.

 Default implementation: none.

 ### generateNotes plugin

-Plugin responsible for generating release notes.
+Responsible for generating release notes.

 Default implementation: [@semantic-release/release-notes-generator](https://github.com/semantic-release/release-notes-generator).

 ### prepare plugin

-Plugin responsible for preparing the release, including:
+Responsible for preparing the release, including:
 - Creating or updating files such as `package.json`, `CHANGELOG.md`, documentation or compiled assets.
 - Create and push commits